 The benefits of playing video games can quickly become a problem if you’re not careful.
 Gaming can require a lot of your time to play, and if you’re trying to compete against other players online, that can eat up a lot of your time.
 I know that too well myself, but I’ve also struggled with mental health issues since I was at primary school.

 A definition of gaming addiction comes from Weinstein (2010), whereby excessive gaming that interferes with everyday life is an addiction.
 Where gamers play compulsively, which can cause isolation, and reduce other forms of social contact, with the gamers’ focus being on in-game achievements over real-world ones and events.
 You might have noticed that I touched up this in ‘Hikikomori: Social Anxiety Or Modern-Day Hermits?‘.

 Many of the potential problems with gaming are associated with excessive amounts of time playing and existing lower psychosocial wellbeing (Jones, Scholes, Johnson, Katsikitis, and Carras, 2014).
 People with low psychosocial wellbeing and mental wellbeing, in general, are at a higher risk of developing an addiction to gaming in order to fill a void.

 Which came first, the chicken or the egg (it’s the egg, by the way)?
 Is gaming the cause or the consequence of poor wellbeing?
-This question about gaming has often been overlooked in research with gaming addiction.
+This question about gaming has often been overlooked in research on gaming addiction.
 However, Lemmens, Valkenburg, and Peter (2011) sort to address this oversight, conducting a study on 851 Dutch adolescents of which 543 were gamers.
 Two main findings were found which could lead to gaming addiction.
 Those suffering from loneliness, have low self-esteem and lack of social confidence, were predicted characteristic that could lead to gaming addiction six months later.
 The other finding was that loneliness is both a cause and consequence of gaming addiction.
 Thus, the results of this study found that low psychosocial wellbeing preceded gaming addiction six months later, which then caused real-world relationships to deteriorate, increasing the feelings of loneliness.